Ukraine: Zelenskyy plans to meet Trump officials in Germany – DW – 02/11/2025

 Kremlin spokesman Dmitry Peskov said Tuesday that the situation in Ukraine "largely corresponds to President Trump's words."

-Meanwhile, US Secretary of Defense Pete Hegseth begins a multi-day trip to Europe on Tuesday with a stop in southern Germany, where he will visit the headquarters of US European Command (USEUCOM) and US Africa Command (AFRICOM).
+Meanwhile, US Secretary of Defense Pete Hegseth began a multi-day trip to Europe on Tuesday with a stop in southern Germany, where he visited he headquarters of US European Command (USEUCOM) and US Africa Command (AFRICOM).

+"The European continent deserves to be free from any aggression, but it ought be those in the neighborhood investing the most" in its defense, he said at a US base in Germany.

+The "urgency of this moment requires friends talking to friends about capabilities, about leadership, about stepping up, about burden sharing," he told a press conference, while repeating Trump's demand that NATO countries ramp up defense spending to 5% of GDP.

 On Wednesday, Hegseth will travel to Brussels, Belgium, to attend the Ukraine Defense Contact Group meeting, chaired for the first time by the United Kingdom.